mkurmarc/mkurmarc/README.md

     - Flask, Pandas, SQLAlchemy, and Plotly
 - Graduated with BS in Computer Science, February 2021.
 - Looking for permanent work as a software engineer.
-- Fun fact: I started and operated a small business selling home furnishings before enrolling into college for CS.
+- Fun fact: I started and operated a small business selling home furnishings online while in university.
 - Contact me via email: marc.rios1712@gmail.com